 I have countless articles with this point already in them, but it’s one of the staples of chivalrous respect and probably the easiest to perform, as we all walk through doors every day.
 I don’t want to make any assumptions, but something tells me the extra few seconds it takes to open a door or let someone walk through first won’t ruin your day.

-The same goes for car doors, a woman will appreciate you getting out of the car to open the door for her, or walking around to her side first.
+The same goes for car doors, a woman will appreciate you getting out of the car to open the door for her, or walking around to her side first, when you’re picking her up.
 It’s amazing to me how many men don’t do this.
-I do it literally every single time my girlfriend (or any woman) gets into my car.

 Call, don’t text a date invite.